wikimatze/wikimatze.de/_posts/2011-10-22-email-client-in-java.md

 This project was my first big piece of software and I used all my gathered knowledge about Java.
 The classes are not bug-free, manually tested, has a size over 1000 LOCs, has absolute paths, and the function are sometimes very big.
 In the end it was just hacking down the software without using certain patterns or careful development with clean code.
-I tested my code with `System.out.println` and I lost so much time with this stupid testing.
+I tested my code with `System.out.println` and I lost much time with this stupid testing.
 One good thing I did: I created comments and was able to get the program running even after two year.

-Nowadays programming methodologies like [Agile](http://en.wikipedia.org/wiki/Agile_software_development), Rapid-Prototyping or Model-Driven development together with the framework Rails let you develop my application with much more less effort and is more maintainable by driving the Test-Driven way, so you can refactor your code and don't need to manual test part of your basis.
+Nowadays programming methodologies like [Agile](http://en.wikipedia.org/wiki/Agile_software_development), Rapid-Prototyping or Model-Driven development together with the framework Rails let you develop my application with much more less effort and is more maintainable by driving the Test-Driven way- you can refactor your code and don't need to manual test part of your basis if you have tests available.

 This project shows that it is possible to develop modular software in Java but in even greater projects it is easy to get lost in the lost in Java code if you don't rely on a framework.
-It is even difficult to setup the project in different IDE - today you can use [Vagrant](http://vagrantup.com/) to create an environment which can be deployed easily as Virtual images on different platforms.